 You might also notice that the most consistent negative impact on proved reserves is production, i.e., what is being extracted (represented as yellow columns).
 But in most years, operators make up for production with increased "extensions" which are "additions to reserves that result from additional drilling and exploration in previously discovered reservoirs."
 So basically, drillers are usually able to find ways to get more gas out of the same wells faster than they actually extract gas (at least according to their estimates).

 As you can see, when it comes to determining how much natural gas is left, well, it's complicated.
 (Sorry if you are tired of reading this phrase by now!)
 But hopefully, at this point, you have a better understanding of how the remaining amount is quantified.

 While knowing the (approximate) amount of accessible natural gas is helpful, it is perhaps more useful to know how long these supplies will last.
 I would now like you to think about how, using proved reserves as a starting point, you could calculate the number of years of supplies remaining.
 (Hint: You also need to know the rate at which supplies are used.)
-The EIA provides the following analysis and explanation on their "How much natural gas does the United States have, and how long will it last" webpage:
+The EIA provides the following analysis and explanation on their "How much natural gas is left and how long will it last" webpage:

-The U.S. Energy Information Administration estimates in the Annual Energy Outlook 2019 that as of January 1, 2017, there were about 2,459 trillion cubic feet (Tcf) of technically recoverable resources (TRR) of dry natural gas in the United States.
-Assuming the same annual rate of U.S. dry natural gas production in 2018 of about 30.4 Tcf, the United States has enough dry natural gas to last about 80 years.
+The U.S. Energy Information Administration estimates in the Annual Energy Outlook 2021 that as of January 1, 2019, there were about 2,867 trillion cubic feet (Tcf) of technically recoverable resources (TRR) of dry natural gas in the United States.
+Assuming the same annual rate of U.S. dry natural gas production in 2019 of nearly 34 Tcf, the United States has enough dry natural gas to last about 84 years.
 The actual number of years the TRR will last depends on the actual amount of dry natural gas produced and on changes in natural gas TRR in future years.